Accounts Payable Professionals Group

 Data Snapshot

-Recent data helps explain why this issue feels so urgent right now.
+Recent fraud data helps explain why this issue feels so urgent right now.

-• According to AFP, 79% of organizations reported attempted or actual payments fraud in 2024.
+• AFP reported that 79% of organizations experienced attempted or actual payments fraud in 2024.

-• AFP also found that 63% of respondents identified business email compromise as the number one avenue for fraud attempts.
+• AFP also found that 63% of respondents identified business email compromise as the top avenue for fraud attempts.

-• FinCEN has continued warning about mail theft-related check fraud, reinforcing that paper checks still carry outsized risk.
+• FinCEN has continued warning about mail theft-related check fraud, reinforcing that paper checks still carry serious risk.

 The Uncomfortable Truth About AP Fraud